simon-tiphy/hubops/README.md

 <!-- *Note: You can replace the banner above with a genuine screenshot of the application.* -->

-**HubOps** is a state-of-the-art **Tenant Management Platform** designed to optimize communication and workflows within large-scale retail environments like "The Hub Karen".
+**HubOps** is a state-of-the-art **Tenant Management Platform** designed to optimize communication and workflows within large-scale retail environments like "Malls,Apartment Complexes,Shopping Centers".
 It bridges the gap between Tenants, Operations Staff, Department Heads, and General Management through a unified, role-based interface.

 Built with a focus on modern aesthetics and responsiveness, HubOps ensures that managing maintenance requests, tracking recurring tasks, and analyzing performance is seamless and intuitive.